Canine Caviar Limited Ingredient (Dry)

-First, this recipe contains fructooligosaccharide (or FOS), an alternative sweetener1 probably used here as a prebiotic.
+First, this recipe contains fructooligosaccharide, an alternative sweetener1 probably used here as a prebiotic.
 Prebiotics function to support the growth of healthy bacteria in the large intestine.

 The Bottom Line

-Judging by its ingredients alone, Canine Caviar Grain Free Dog Food looks to be an above-average kibble.
+Judging by its ingredients alone, Canine Caviar Grain Free Limited Ingredient Diet looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-When you consider the protein-boosting effect of the chickpeas, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the chickpeas and alfalfa in this recipe and the split peas contained in other recipes, this looks like the profile of a kibble containing a moderate amount of meat.

-Canine Caviar Grain Free Dog Food is a meat-based kibble using a moderate amount of species-specific meat meals as its main sources of animal protein, thus earning the brand 4.5 stars.
+Canine Caviar Grain Free Limited Ingredient Diet is a plant-based dry dog food using a moderate amount of various species as its main sources of animal protein, thus earning the brand 4.5 stars.

 Those looking for a grain-based product from the same company may wish to visit our review of Canine Caviar dry dog food.